“We are living in a time where people hear with their eyes and think with their feelings.” – Ravi Zacharias

 Application: Jesus not only expects those who know Him to know the Scriptures, He does not deviate from demanding obedience to the law as given.

-2. When the Sadduccees challenged Jesus about an erroneous belief they held
+2. When the Sadducees challenged Jesus about an erroneous belief they held

-Jesus wasted no time in correcting their error: “Is this not the reason you are mistaken, that you do not understand the Scriptures or the power of God?”
+Jesus promptly corrected their error: “Is this not the reason you are mistaken, that you do not understand the Scriptures or the power of God?”
 He then proceeded to cite another Old Testament passage and provided an application of it that completely destroyed their error.

 Application: Scripture must be taken as a whole and rightly interpreted (2 Timothy 2:15) to correct errors in our thinking.
 Jesus declared the Scriptures to be the words of God.
 How can we possibly do otherwise?

 3. Jesus stressed the work of God’s kingdom as the highest priority